 I am a Professor at Auburn University’s Department of Philosophy.
-My research interests include general philosophy of science, philosophy of physics, philosophy of mathematics and statistics, philosophy of biology, and philosophy of artificial intelligence and machine learning.
-I also have a budding interest in aesthetics and the philosophy of art, and especially (primarily Buddhist) Indian and Chinese philosophy.
+My research interests include philosophy of science, physics, logic, and biology, as well as ethics and philosophy of artificial intelligence and machine learning.

 Read more